Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 NVIDIA’s GeForce RTX 2070 – a discrete graphics card

-Not to be confused with external graphics cards, this is a distinct piece of hardware that can interface with your motherboard and, by extension, the rest of your PC.
+Not to be confused with external graphics cards, this is a separate piece of hardware that can interface with your motherboard and, by extension, the rest of your PC.
 They are most commonly installed directly on the motherboard via the PCIe slot.

 Integrated Graphics Cards